 Welcome to the home of the Ontario Drinking Water Advisory Council, officially known as the "Advisory Council on Drinking Water Quality and Testing Standards" in the Safe Drinking Water Act, 2002.

 Recommended by Justice O'Connor in the Part Two Report of the Walkerton Inquiry, and created under the Safe Drinking Water Act, 2002, the Council's mandate is to advise the Minister of the Environment and Climate Change on drinking water standards, legislation, regulations, and issues, to protect the water that Ontarians drink.

 The Ontario government has set clear goals for protecting the water that Ontarians drink and is committed to implementing all of the recommendations in the Part Two Report of the Walkerton Inquiry.

 On May 23, 2002, Justice O’Connor, in the Part Two Report of the Walkerton Inquiry, made six recommendations regarding an “advisory council on standards”.
-Specifically, Recommendation 25 states that “In setting drinking water standards for Ontario, the Minister of the Environment should be advised by an Advisory Council on Standards”.
+Specifically, Recommendation 25 states that “In setting drinking water standards for Ontario, the Minister of the Environment and Climate Change should be advised by an Advisory Council on Standards”.

 In recommending an advisory council on standards, Justice O’Connor noted that: